Back to Blog

 SaaSStrategyDue DiligenceInvestorsBoardsBAS TrustDesk

-Is the team actually building what the strategy said?
+The investor dilemma: is the team actually building what the strategy says?

 Andreas Melvær··5 min read